-Pay Per Click Training & Education
+Pay Per Click Training and Education

 Search Engine Advertising Program Changes

 Be sure you subscribe to some of the many newsletters made available by experts in the search engine marketing industry.
-For those using Google AdWords, they have an official blog that will give you tips and insight into tools available and changes that will help you advertise your site.
+For those using Google AdWords, they have an official blog that will give you tips and insight into tools available, and changes that will help you advertise your site.

-Google AdWords offers some automated bid structuring which helps initially, but soon you will want to manually manage your bids.
-Learning how to do this will take time --looking through the forums and asking the right questions of the right people will help.
+Google AdWords offers some automated bid structuring, which helps initially, but soon you will want to manually manage your bids.
+Learning how to do this will take time; looking through the forums and asking the right questions of the right people will help.

 PPC bid management can be "tricky" in programs such as Google AdWords.
-Although, setting up a campaign is fairly easy managing it can be frustrating if you don't know what you are doing.
+Setting up a campaign is fairly easy, managing it can be frustrating if you don't know what you are doing.
 Figuring out where the "sweet spot" position is for your industry and what keywords to target can be difficult.

-Perhaps its best feature is the Keyword Tool which allows subscribers to see exactly how often people search for a particular word or phrase and an estimated cost per click.
-There is also a tool called Content Match that allows subscribers to broaden their consumer reach within G-Mail and sites that signed with Google to share PPC advertising space on their sites.
+Perhaps its best feature is the keyword tool, which allows subscribers to see exactly how often people search for a particular word or phrase and an estimated cost per click.
+There is also a tool called “content match” that allows subscribers to broaden their consumer reach within GMail and sites that signed with Google to share PPC advertising space on their sites.

 Geotargeting allows you to target customers searching for local services, which is especially beneficial for small businesses that lack a large web presence, but want to establish branding.
 Google AdWords is best suited for those willing to pay top dollar for quick results.